Dale Bumpers: Governor of Arkansas (1971-1975)

-U.S. Senate elections
+U.S. Senate (1975-1999)

+Elections

 Bumpers was elected to the United States Senate in 1974.
-He unseated the incumbent James William Fulbright in the Democratic primary by a wide margin and then overwhelmed the Republican lawyer and banker John Harris Jones (born 1922) of Pine Bluff.
-In the 1974 Senate race, Jones accused Bumpers of excessive spending as governor, citing the construction of a $186 million state office complex.
+He unseated the long-term incumbent J. William Fulbright in the Democratic primary by a wide margin and then faced the Republican banker John Harris Jones.
+Jones accused Bumpers of excessive spending as governor, citing the construction of a $186 million state office complex.
 Bumpers not only ignored Jones but instead campaigned mostly for the young Democrat Bill Clinton, who failed in that heavily Democratic year to unseat Republican U.S. Representative John Paul Hammerschmidt in Arkansas's 3rd congressional district.
-Bumpers polled 461,056 votes (84.9%) to Jones's 82,026 (15.1%), the weakest Republican showing since the insurance executive Victor M. Wade of Batesville lost to Fulbright in 1944.
+Bumpers polled 461,056 votes (84.9%) to Jones's 82,026 (15.1%), the weakest Republican showing since Fulbright won in 1944.

 Time magazine wrote that "many to their sorrow have had trouble taking Bumpers seriously ...
 Dandy Dale, the man with one speech, a shoeshine, and a smile."